 One study from doctors at New York University and published in The Journal of the American Academy of Orthopaedic Surgeons.noted that “most patients experience pain relief and functional improvement following arthroscopic rotator cuff repair, but some continue to experience symptoms post-operatively.
 Patients with so-called failed rotator cuff syndrome, that is, with continued pain, weakness, and limited active range of motion following arthroscopic rotator cuff repair, present a diagnostic and therapeutic challenge.”(4)

-In a landmark study published this week. . .
+In a landmark study published July 19, 2018. . .
 Finnish researchers show that one of the most common surgical procedures in the Western world is probably unnecessary.
 Keyhole surgeries of the shoulder are useless for patients with “shoulder impingement”, the most common diagnosis in patients with shoulder pain.